service-portal/x-archive/README.md

 This site was started on May 23rd to help answer some of the questions we've seen in emails, PRB tasks, and various community sites.
 The content is very 'fluid' - subject to change frequently.
 To get notifications of the changes, press the `watch` button in the upper right.

-If you can't find what are you looking for open an Issue.
+If you can't find what are you looking for: open an issue.
 If you'd like to contribute please feel free to submit a pull request.

 ### Contents